dcogburn98/PersonalERP/README.md

 # PersonalERP
+PersonalERP is a modular system whose name is a little misleading.
+It can be used as an ERP, and that is the type of modules I will be developing for it.
+It can be used in an enterprise setting, or it could be used in your personal life to assist with anything.
+It all depends on the installed modules.

+PersonalERP is only a software that provides a method of centralizing all components and data contained in the system.
+It allows you to have a server distributing modules to clients connected over a network.

 ## Creating Modules
 PersonalERP makes it easy to create new modules that can be added on the server and automatically distributed to clients.
 Not only that, but modules have a UI that is designed with the familiar WinForms designer.
 Here are the simple steps to creating a module: